 This is the implementation of a test case.
 Here you must call the functions you want to test, and do whatever you need to check the result.
-If something fails, make sure the function causes a runtime error, or call ct:fail/[0,1] (which also causes the test case process to crash).
+If something fails, make sure the function causes a runtime error, or call ct:fail/1/2 (which also causes the test case process to terminate).

-Elements from the Config parameter can be read with the ?config macro.
-The config macro is defined in ct.hrl
+Elements from the Config list can e.g. be read with proplists:get_value/2 (or the macro?config defined in ct.hrl).